thepranab/materials-for-max-qe2021-online-school/Day-2/example1.Si/README.md

 convergence tests for cutoff energy (ecutwfc) and k-points.

-Convergence tests are typically performed by making a series of calculations and to this end shell-scripts are utilized, e.g., see the shell-script: `ex1.ecutwfc.classic/ecutwfc.sh`
+Convergence tests are typically performed by making a series of calculations with aid of shell-scripts, e.g., see the shell-script: `ex1.ecutwfc.classic/ecutwfc.sh`

-Instead of shell-scripts one can also use PWTK scripts, which are *simpler/cleaner*.
-PWTK (pwtk.quantum-espresso.org) stands for PWscf ToolKit and is a Tcl-scripting interface for PWscf set of programs contained in the Quantum-ESPRESSO.
+Instead of shell-scripts one can also use PWTK scripts, which are simpler/cleaner. **PWTK** (pwtk.quantum-espresso.org) stands for *PWscf ToolKit*.
+It is a Tcl-scripting interface for PWscf set of programs contained in the Quantum-ESPRESSO.

 To see the difference between traditional Unix shell-scripts and PWTK